 According to the Gov.uk website, “You may be able to apply to come to the UK for free instead of paying for a visa if your partner or family member is a British citizen or from another European country.
 They (Your partner) must have been living in the UK before 1 January 2021.”

-This means you still need a UK visa, but the Visa Fees may be waived if you are married to an EU spouse and you traveling with your spouse.
+This means you still need a UK visa, but the Visa Fees may be waived if you are married to an EU spouse and you travelling with your spouse.

-Please note, you are responsible for your own legal clarifications.
+Please note, that you are responsible for your own legal clarifications.
 No liability accepted.

 Transit Visa